Emily Dickinson Lexicon

 illocality, n.
 [L. illocālis, not local, out of place, see local, adj.]

-illume, n. [poetical shortening of illumine < Fr. < L. illūmināre.; NW from French illuminer; usually a verb, ED uses as a noun.]
+illume, n. [poetical shortening of illumine < Fr. < L. illūmināre.; NW lists a verb; ED uses it as a noun.]